apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

           <dependency>
             <groupId>org.apache.sling</groupId>
             <artifactId>org.apache.sling.servlets.annotations</artifactId>
-            <version>1.0.0</version>
+            <version>1.2.4</version>
           </dependency>
           ...
         </dependencies>

     Please refer to the [Javadoc of the package](https://github.com/apache/sling-org-apache-sling-servlets-annotations/tree/master/src/main/java/org/apache/sling/servlets/annotations) for other related annotations.

+    Starting with version `1.2.4` of the `org.apache.sling.servlets.annotations` you can also generate a value for the `sling.servlet.resourceSuperType` registration property, by using the `resourceSuperType` annotation property (its default value is `sling/bundle/resource`).
+In order for the property to be taken into consideration, your Sling instance has to provide version `2.5.2` or newer of the `org.apache.sling.servlets.resolver` bundle.

 1. Simple OSGi DS 1.2 annotations (use only if you cannot use approach 1.)